Appraisily/no-mas-multas/README.md

 - Mobile-optimized interface for theme switching
 - Accessible design with proper color contrast in both themes

+### Enhanced Accessibility
+Multiple features to improve application accessibility:
+- Keyboard shortcuts for quick navigation and common actions
+- Accessible form components with proper labeling and ARIA attributes
+- Floating help button for quick access to assistance
+- Screen reader friendly UI components with semantic HTML
+- High contrast mode support for visually impaired users
+- Focus management for keyboard navigation

+### Floating Help System
+A context-aware help system that provides:
+- Quick access to guides and tutorials
+- Demo mode for new users
+- Frequently asked questions
+- Responsive design for all device sizes
+- Keyboard accessible interface

 ### Legal Argument Generator
 Access a database of legally sound arguments tailored to specific violation types.
 Each argument includes:
 - Legal code references